vanadium23/conference-central-project/README.md

 ## Task 1: Add Sessions to a Conference
 ####Explain your design choices
 There is a straight as possible.
 Speakers I've implemented as a string to perfom a simple quiries, but this decision is not scalable, if new tasks will be to add additional informaion to them.
+Sessions are created as a child of conference.
+Also typeOfSession is defined as EnumType (not String) to make some validation to it.

 ##Task 3: Work on indexes and queries
 ####Come up with 2 additional queries